-Millions of Muslims Converting to Christ
+Millions of Muslims Converting to Christianity

-Extraordinary stories about the massive number of Muslims converting to Christ are appearing around the world.
+Extraordinary stories about the massive number of Muslims converting to Christianity are appearing around the world.
 Recently at World Magazine, writer Warren Cole Smith interviewed 25-year missionary David Garrison who has documented his findings about the Muslim phenomenon.
 “There is a revival in the Muslim world,” Garrison says.
 He believes between 2 and 7 million former Muslims have converted to Christianity in the past two decades.
 His book, A Wind in the House of Islam, contains impressive research to back up his claim.

 Why is this happening?
 Nabeel Qureshi, a popular speaker and author, explains in his book and online testimony that the gospel is being proclaimed with greater effectiveness.
 Qureshi affirms that the Holy Spirit works primarily by and through Scripture.
 And in his own experience, he says that subjective visions about Christ were also steps in his conversion from Islam to faith in Christ.